Santo & The Roastery

 He may not have arrived at Victoria Dock on a ship like Italian immigrants from the 50s and 60s, but when Santo Buccheri arrived in Australia in 2006 at the age of 24, he had the same burning desire to seize the opportunities that Australia offered and to satisfy his entrepreneurial aspirations.
 With his drive and ambition, it’s no surprise that he almost immediately set up his own business roasting coffee.
 In the beginning, the coffee roasting and packaging process was physically demanding and the business housed in humble premises in outer Melbourne.
 But that didn’t concern Santo, because he was – as he is still – obsessed with producing the highest quality coffee time after time and staying ahead of the market.

 After many trials and much research, he settled on the “slow roasting” method, a technique that has been used for centuries to achieve exactly what Santo wanted – consistently high quality roasted coffee beans.
-But the roasting process won't produce high quality coffee if the raw green beans aren't “just right”.
-So, in tandem, he continued to learn about the different types of green beans, their geographical locations, the altitude at which they are grown, harvesting techniques etc and the impact that these have on the roasted end product.
+But the roasting process is can never produce high quality if the raw green beans are not “just right”.
+So, in tandem, he continued learnt about the different types of green beans, their geographical locations, the altitude at which they are grown, harvesting techniques etc and the impact that these have on the roasted end product.

 But these factors do not remain constant and it requires a strong commitment to stay up with the latest developments in green coffee production.
 The constant thirst for knowledge to create better products is what drives Santo and result in his delicious Map Coffee products.
 Whilst an agricultural commodity, coffee goes through so many important steps between harvest and ending up in a cup that it’s essential the finest experts and gold standard processes are involved along the whole journey.
 It’s all for one great purpose – for you, your family, friends, work colleagues and visitors all to drink great coffee.